cilium/cilium/Documentation/install/upgrade.rst

    ``enable-remote-node-identity`` flag to avoid potential disruption to connectivity between host networking pods and Cilium-managed pods.

-* Cilium has bumped the minimal kubernetes version supported to v1.11.0.
+* Cilium has bumped the minimal Kubernetes version supported to v1.11.0.

 * The ``kubernetes.io/cluster-service`` label has been removed from the Cilium `DaemonSet` selector.
 Existing users must either choose to keep this label in